GW-HIVE/PredictMod/readme.md

 ```
 git clone https://github.com/GW-HIVE/PredictMod.git
 ```
+#### Virtual Environment
+Prepare your own virtually environment using the requirement.txt file then activate your environment.

 #### Installation
 Navigate to the PredictMod directory and use the following command to install the necessary dependancies